bjorns/mock-idp/README.md

 ## Configuring a generic Service Provider

 * Mock-IDP supports the POST binding protocol of SAML2.0.
-* By default mock-idp runs on port 5000 and the binding path is /saml.
+* By default, mock-idp runs on port 5000 and the binding path is /saml.
 * the response message provides four attributes:
     - uid: The username
     - email: the user email address